Double Dragon Vase by Ogawa Bunsai

 The feelings contained in these words are embodied in this "Double Dragon Vase."

-Dragonflies have been considered lucky creatures since ancient times as "kachimushi" (victory insects), and because they live near pure water, they are also symbols of purification and rebirth.
-This "Double Dragon Vase" is a work that sublimates in one form the respect for nature and the prayer to connect people.
+Dragonflies have been considered auspicious creatures since ancient times as "kachimushi" (victory insects), and because they live near pure water, they are also symbols of purification and rebirth.
+This "Double Dragon Vase" is a work that sublimates in one form both respect for nature and a prayer for connecting people.

-Two dragonflies unite, forming a shape of memories and wishes.
+Two dragonflies unite in the shape of memories and wishes.

-The "green spirit" of the 6th generation Ogawa Bunsai has taken shape and taken flight here.
+The "green spirit" of the sixth generation Ogawa Bunsai has taken shape and taken flight here.

 Share